 Have you ever felt really good after giving someone on the street a cup of coffee or some food?
-Well, psychological studies have shown that those who give their time or resources to charity ended up happier than those who don’t.
+Well, psychological studies show that those who give to others, such as devoting some time or resources to charity, end up happier than those who don’t.

-The simple act of giving to others not only has a significant spiritual meaning, but it also bears a physical, mental and emotional importance to us.
+The simple act of giving to others not only has a significant spiritual meaning, but it also bears physical, mental, and emotional importance to us.
 Scientifically, charitable actions can increase or decrease hormone levels and activity in the body and help us become happier and feel less stressed.

 They initiate endorphin activity in the brain and stimulate a happier state of mind.
 Endorphin is our body’s own “happy hormones” since it helps lighten our mood all the time.

 There are many things we can give to others and here are our top three:

 Making a donation to a charitable institution or a local organization in need, whether in small or large amounts, is a great example.
-There are many of us who often hesitate giving money because we don’t have much to give, but there is always a way.
+There are many of us who often hesitate to give money because we don’t have much to give, but there is always a way.

 2. Things That You No Longer Need

 Clean out your closet or your storage space for some items you are sure not to use anymore.
 Look for things that you can still use and salvage and give them to the local homeless shelter or thrift store.